FL550/dwd_weather/README.md

 _DISCLAIMER: This project is a private open source project and doesn't have any connection with Deutscher Wetterdienst._

 This integration uses ['simple_dwd_weatherforecast'](https://github.com/FL550/simple_dwd_weatherforecast) to fetch weather data from Deutscher Wetterdienst (DWD).
 This integration is based on [Open Data](https://www.dwd.de/DE/leistungen/opendata/opendata.html) from DWD and based on their [Licence](https://www.dwd.de/EN/service/copyright/copyright_artikel.html).

+_Please note, that the "current" weather values are not measured values.
+The values shown are the forecasted values for the actual hour.
+The forecast itself is updated every 6 hours.
+If anyone knows a source for actual measurements, please let me know._

 # Installation